w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <li>Are there situations where the content technology and/or platform software do not support reflow?
 If there are, please explain and indicate whether applications built for this environment should fail this criteria or have an exception so that this requirement doesn't get applied.</li>
 <li>Are there situations where the content technology and/or platform software prevents users from resizing or zooming text, changing the viewport and screen orientation (all cases where reflow of content would typically be needed)?
 If there are, please explain and indicate whether applications built for this environment should fail this criteria or have an exception so that this requirement is not applied.</li></ul></div>

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 1.4.10](https://www.w3.org/WAI/WCAG22/Understanding/reflow.html#intent) (also provided below), replacing “web content” with “content”.
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 1.4.10](https://www.w3.org/WAI/WCAG22/Understanding/reflow.html#intent), replacing “web content” with “content”.

 With these substitutions, it would read: